fluid-checkout/fluid-checkout/readme.txt

 = 1.0.3 =
 * Add inline validation feature.
+* Fix steps and frame data attributes conflicting in some situations

 = 1.0.2 =
 * Separate features "Checkout Steps" and "Field Types" to their own classes.